fbpx

 10. Allium

-Ornamental Alliums are flowering spring bulbs (like tulips), but they tend to bloom a few weeks later than tulips.
-Alliums that have leaves of a similar size to those of your tulips can help keep the greenery area somewhat green as the tulip leaves fade.
-The succession flowering of the Tulip-to-Allium sequence can also be very satisfying to the gardener who loves to always have something in bloom.
+Ornamental alliums are flowering spring bulbs (like tulips), but they tend to bloom a few weeks later than tulips.
+Alliums with leaves similar to those of your tulips can help keep the greenery area somewhat green as the tulip leaves fade.
+The succession flowering of the Tulip-to-Allium sequence can also be very satisfying to the gardener who loves always to have something in bloom.

 11. Daylily